aurorascharff/next15-account-selector/STEPS.md

 - Alright, let's do a final demo.
 - Load page and view the UI right away, get this stable loading state with suspense fallback using server components.
 - Navigate with tabs, open menu and use the menu with the arrow keys, all my styling is applied accordingly with hover or focus, open/close menu with enter with good focus, escape close, click outside.
 Popover automatic placement.
 And trust me the screen reader experience is good as well, provided by Ariakit.
+Everything you would expect from a select.
 - Execute the switch, we have optimistic updates, and get an in sync loading state and a toast.
 Open menu and log out again with pending state and finally log back in.

 ## (Conclusion)